 Abstract

 Global change drivers (e.g. climate and land-use) affect the species and functional traits observed in a local site but also its dark diversity — the set of species and traits locally suitable but absent.
-By depicting the biodiversity present in the region but locally absent, dark diversity links regional and local scales.
-Over time, the period in which this potential biodiversity remained suitable but absent is an indication of expansion lag.
-Since global change effects on biodiversity are both spatially and temporally scale-dependent, examining long-term temporal dynamics in observed and dark diversity would be very informative.
+Dark diversity links regional and local scales and, over time, reveals taxa under expansion lags by depicting the potential biodiversity that remains suitable but is absent locally.
+Since global change effects on biodiversity are both spatially and temporally scale-dependent, examining long-term temporal dynamics in observed and dark diversity would be relevant to assessing and foreseeing biodiversity change.
 Here we used sedimentary pollen data to examine how both taxonomic and functional observed and dark diversity changed over the past 14500 years in Northern Europe.
-We found that climate warming after the Late Glacial and human activities during the Late Holocene were crucial drivers of increasing biodiversity.
+We found that taxonomic and functional observed and dark diversity increased over time, especially after the Late Glacial and during the Late Holocene.
 However, dark diversity dynamics revealed expansion lags related to species’ functional characteristics (dispersal limitation and stress intolerance) and an extensive functional redundancy when compared to taxa in observed diversity.
-Assessing observed and dark diversity dynamics is a promising tool to assess biodiversity change across spatial scales, its possible causes, and functional consequences.
+We highlight that assessing observed and dark diversity dynamics is a promising tool to examine biodiversity change across spatial scales, its possible causes, and functional consequences.

-Keywords: Biodiversity change, Dispersal limitation, Functional diversity, Time-lag, Sedimentary pollen, Species pool, Temporal dynamics
+Keywords: Biodiversity change, Dispersal limitation, Functional diversity, Time-lags, Sedimentary pollen, Species pools, Temporal dynamics

-Introduction
+1. Introduction